nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 }
 ```

-#### b) If done in two queries this would be a query for the last three months for observations and medications and a second query for the last three months consultations and all allergies, problems and immunisations.
+#### b) If done in two queries this would be a query for the last three months for observations and medications and a second query for the last three months' consultations and all allergies, problems and immunisations.
 ```json
 {
   "resourceType": "Parameters",